Rashuneagle/2nd_Challenge/README.md

     a.
 Identify and resolve any responsiveness issues.
     b.
 Use browser developer tools to inspect and debug CSS styles.

-13. User Acceptance Testing (UAT):
-    a.
-Gather feedback on the user experience.

-15. Finalize the web page for deployment.
+14. Finalize the web page for deployment.